 - Education, support and counselling on breastfeeding should be provided from the antenatal period to help improve the likelihood of early initiation of breastfeeding by the mother.
 Counselling must be sustained postpartum, which can help to address concerns and to promote a longer period of exclusive breastfeeding. - For all institutional deliveries and births assisted by health care professionals, counselling for breastfeeding must be provided and should include communication of benefits to both the baby and mother's long-term health. - Health care professionals should enable the principles of the golden hour and WHO recommendations for immediate and uninterrupted skin-to-skin contact and support mothers to initiate breastfeeding as soon as possible after birth.
-Health care professionals must also enable mothers and newborns to room-in and remain together. - Governments, health systems, medical schools and postgraduate training programmes should pursue capacity building for health care professionals who may lack the knowledge, skills and confidence required to assist patients who have difficulty breastfeeding, and to dispel myths and misconceptions.
+Health care professionals must also enable mothers and newborns to room-in and remain together. - Governments, health systems, medical schools and postgraduate training programmes should pursue capacity building, training and continuing professional development programmes for health care professionals who may lack the knowledge, skills and confidence required to assist patients who have difficulty breastfeeding, and to dispel myths and misconceptions. - Additional support for special cases such as caesarean births and preterm deliveries must be provided within all health systems, in line with WHO recommendations for assistance with the initiation of breastfeeding (for example, providing expressed breast milk). - Support of kangaroo mother care in the management of premature babies and breastfeeding on demand.